 Camp Meade was a historic Civilian Conservation Corps work camp in the 1930’s.
 The 110 CCC Company, Veterans Contingent were known as the Monarchs of Middlesex.
 Many public works projects were built by these men and women, including the flood control projects of Waterbury dam and reservoir and Wrightsville dam and reservoir.
 Camp Meade was a hot bed of creative activity then and still is to this day.
 Camp Meade is on Route 2 at exit 9 on I-89.

-Camp Meade is presently the home to Red Hen Bakery and Café, The Mud Pottery Studio and Sculpture Gallery, Nutty Steph’s Chocolates and Granola and The Hive Artist Collective and Gallery.
+Camp Meade is presently the home to Red Hen Bakery and Café, The Mud Pottery Studio and Sculpture Gallery, The Why Art House, and The Green.
 Camp Meade is a place of sustenance for the body and the soul.